The Amazing Race 20: Contestants

 Brendon & Rachel were later selected for The Amazing Race: All-Stars along with Bopper & Mark.
 However, Bopper was unable to compete due to signs of pancreatitis, so he was replaced at the last minute with Mallory Ervin (from season 17 and Unfinished Business) to form a composite team.
 Art & J.J. returned to compete on The Amazing Race: Reality Showdown, as did Rachel, but partnered with her sister, Elissa.

 After this season, Bopper & Mark were awarded a check for $10,000 from the hosts of the daytime talk show The Talk.
-On May 25, 2016, Bopper & Mark appeared on an Amazing Race-themed primetime special of The Price is Right, while Rachel Reilly appeared the night prior on a Big Brother-themed special.
+On May 25, 2016, Bopper & Mark appeared on an Amazing Race-themed primetime special of The Price Is Right, while Rachel Reilly appeared the night prior on a Big Brother-themed special.
 On July 31, 2018, Brendon & Rachel appeared on a special Survivor vs Big Brother episode of Fear Factor and won $50,000 for UCLA Cancer Research.
 In 2019, Maiya Tanaka competed in the ABC reality show Holey Moley, while Misa competed the following year.
 In 2022, Reilly was a contestant on the USA Network reality competition series, Snake in the Grass.
 She also competed on the 2023 Peacock reality TV series The Traitors.
+In 2025, Reilly competed on Worst Cooks in America Celebrity Edition: Heroes vs. Villains.
+Later in the year, Reilly competed on Big Brother 27.